U-M Dropbox

 Accessing Your Files

-Once you create your U-M Dropbox account, you can access your files on the web or by installing the Dropbox app.
+Once you create your U-M Dropbox account, you can access your files on the web or by installing the Dropbox application.

 Dropbox on the Web Install the Dropbox App